Kucoin/kucoin-api-docs-hf/source/localizable/index.html.md

  }
 ```

-This endpoint obtains a list of all active orders，with the return value being paginated data.
+This endpoint obtains a list of all active orders.
 The return data is sorted in descending order based on the latest update times.

 ### HTTP Request